 - Business Continuity and Recovery – guidance on re-opening services and equipment and PPE material requirements

 Building Resilience Beyond Covid-19: How Planning can Minimise Risk and Adapt the Archive Sector to the Impacts of Climate Change and Covid-19

 Plans need to be adaptable and reviewed and tested regularly; staff trained; and exercises undertaken – to ensure that plans remain fit for purpose.
 This is in the context of the evolving situation with the Covid-19 pandemic and its implications.

 Scottish Council on Archives (SCA) and National Records of Scotland (NRS) will continue to carefully consider any emerging guidance and good practice of relevance to archives.
 This webinar offers an opportunity to open a dialogue and continue to work in partnership with the archive sector and related experts outside the sector, to share knowledge and pool resources.

-In partnership with Creative Carbon Scotland, SCA and NRS are pleased to be hosting a webinar with a focus on using emergency planning to build resilience in response to new risks and threats, including climate change impacts.
-The webinar will feature several speakers from the archive, records and cultural sectors organisations who are already implementing measures to adapt to climate change, and from Adaptation Scotland.
-It will also include an interactive session to encourage attendees to begin thinking about how to minimise risks to their own organisation from climate change and climate-induced emergency events.
+In partnership with Creative Carbon Scotland, SCA and NRS were pleased to host a webinar with a focus on using emergency planning to build resilience in response to new risks and threats, including climate change impacts.
+The webinar featured several speakers from the archive, records and cultural sectors organisations who are already implementing measures to adapt to climate change, and from Adaptation Scotland.
+It also included an interactive session to encourage attendees to begin thinking about how to minimise risks to their own organisation from climate change and climate-induced emergency events.